allensarmiento/Boss-Battle/README.md

 # Boss-Battle
-Boss battle game board for a total of 3 teams.
+Boss battle template game board used for a total of 3 teams.
+This program is designed for quicker customization between different themes.

 Language: Python 3
 How to compile: python3 boss-battle.py